 A personal résumé detailing your education, musical background, and concert activities.

 A “collaborative” repertoire list, detailing all duo sonatas, concerti, and character pieces previously studied.
 Please organize the repertoire first by instruments (violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, and chamber music), then by composers in alphabetical order.
 Place an * next to pieces you have performed in public.

 Letter of Recommendation

-Select top applicants admitted to the Collaborative Piano program will receive full fellowships (free tuition/fees/housing) and a meal stipend.
-In addition, applicants not awarded the full fellowship may be admitted to the instrumental program where half fellowship and scholarship are available.
+Select top applicants admitted to the Collaborative Piano program will receive full fellowships (free tuition/fees/room/board).
+In addition, applicants not awarded the full fellowship may be admitted to the instrumental program where scholarships are available.